WeddingReady is wedding platform, inspired by Pinterest, that enables couples to turn their aspirations into reality

 Project Detail

-I built a secure upload pipeline using UploadThing, integrated with authentication and validation layers.
+I built polished upload pipeline using UploadThing, react-dropzone and the react context API, integrated with authentication and validation checks.

-Planned improvements include client-side image resizing, allowing users to drop in high-resolution files while optimizing server storage costs.
+I have plans to improve uploads with client-side image resizing; this will allow users to drop high-resolution files while optimizing server storage costs.

-The app uses clearly defined TypeScript models built around Drizzle ORM and Zod.
+The app leans heavily into TypeScript, with key types defined by Drizzle ORM and Zod.
 I've structured types to ensure strong separation between:

 • Raw database rows